Best Weight Distribution Hitches For 2021

 Fastway e2 Weight Distribution Hitch

 The Fastway e2 weight distribution hitch is manufactured by Progress Manufacturing, who also makes the Equal-i-zer WDH.

-The e2 line of hitches offer similar weight distribution properties as the Equal-i-zer hitches (but not as good anti-sway capability) at a more affordable price point.
+The e2 line of hitches offer similar weight distribution properties as the Equal-i-zer hitches (but not as good anti-sway capability) for less money.

 Hensley and ProPride Hitches